Policymakers cannot relegate another generation to underresourced K–12 education because of an economic recession

 As shown in Figure A below, federal funding and the additional recovery funds targeted to education through the American Recovery and Reinvestment Act (ARRA) enacted in February 2009 provided an initial and critical counterbalance to the defunding brought about by the recession.
 Figure A shows national trends in revenue per student, by source (federal, state, and local), from the onset of the Great Recession through 2017–2018.1 Per-student state revenue fell precipitously between 2007–2008 and 2012–2013—by just over $800 at the low point.
 While property taxes did not decrease, other local revenues fell by $160 by 2010–2011, only recovering to 2007–2008 levels in 2014–2015.
 At the recession’s peak, districts were receiving slightly over $600 more per student from the federal government than they were before the recession, with total federal funds accounting for 12.7% of total revenue in 2009–2010, compared with just 8.2% in 2007–2008.2 Critically and smartly, the federal investments upheld education funding.
 Without these funds, the collapse and ramifications would have been much larger.

-Total revenue per student fell sharply after 2008 (and it took about 8 years to return to its pre-recession level): Change in per-student revenue compared with 2007–2008, by source of funding (inflation adjusted)
+Education revenues fell sharply after 2008 (and did not return to pre-recession levels for about eight years: Change in per-student revenue relative to 2007–2008, by source (inflation adjusted)

 However, the clawback of federal revenues after 2010–2011, as the broader economic recovery was underway, meant that there was a steep decline in total revenue in tandem with the state revenue trend.
 The phasing out of ARRA funds, together with continued gaps in state and local revenues, left a total shortfall of nearly $1,000 per student in 2012–2013, a point when the economic recovery was purportedly in full swing.